stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 4]
+- Question (mcardoso3-stat6250):  Why are there some missing values in certain datasets?
+- Answer (mcardoso3-stat6250):  Some datasets are more difficult to collect the entire data for than others, which is reasonable considering error is a part of statistics.
+Therefore, there will sometimes be an occasional missing value when the data is collected.
 * *Question (aalshehry−stat6250):* How to represent missing data in SAS dataset?
 - Question (lzhao4−stat6250): Can missing value indicates a different type of variable?
 - Question (yyan11−stat6250): What are Numeric variables?